-Wholesale cost increases are expected to reverse over the next two years as more wind and solar generation comes online and a Queensland gas generator returns to service.
+But these price rises are expected to reverse over the next two years as more wind and solar generation comes online and a Queensland gas generator returns to service.
 More supply means downward pressure on prices.

-While welcoming the expected price falls, AEMC Chairman John Pierce cautioned that without investment in replacement dispatchable generation, wholesale costs will start to rise again in the medium term
+While welcoming the expected price falls, AEMC Chairman John Pierce cautioned that without investment in replacement dispatchable generation, wholesale costs will start to rise again in the medium term.